YJRenK9/MC-Code-Gallery/README.md

     + background color is gray
     + font size is 21px
     + text decoration is none (no underline for links)

+By finishing Part 3, you have incorporated the Minecraft aesthetic to your website :)

 ### Part 4A: 1st JavaScript File (variables.js)